Faculty Development and TrainingPage address: http://www.mnsu.edu/its/academic/training.html

 ATS is committed to assisting the Minnesota State University, Mankato faculty in finding ways to use technology to make your teaching and research activities more effective and efficient to promote student success.
 Whether you need self-paced learning that you can take from your computer or mobile device anytime, anywhere, or if you prefer more face-to-face, classroom-based instruction, our faculty training and development services can help you enhance your teaching and research profile.
 We outline some of these services below.

-These fun one hour sessions will talk about all sorts of topics from current technology to new innovations to teaching methods.
+These fun, one-hour sessions will introduce you to all sorts of topics from D2L Brightspace to the Enterprise Technology Tools we have available on campus.
 They are held weekly in the Center for Excellence and Innovation (ML94B) and in Edina via TelePresence from 2:00 p.m. - 3:00 p.m.
 Check the training calendar for a complete list of Tech Tactics sessions.

 Come to any of our our drop-in sessions and ask questions, learn from the experts or just come and work with an expert around to assist.
 We have drop-ins for Academic Technology Services where you can get assistance with D2L, Instructional Design and/or Technology Tools.
 All Drop-in sessions are held in the Center for Excellence and Innovation.
 Check the training calendar for a complete list of drop-in sessions.